scruffyscarf/F25-DevSecOps-Intro/README.md

 ## ✅ Success Path

-> **"Complete all 10 labs with ≥6/10 to pass.
-Perfect lab submissions grant exam exemption.
-Consistent excellence leads to an A grade."**
+> **"Complete all 10 required labs to earn 80%.
+Add exam (20%) OR both bonus labs (20%) to reach higher grades.
+Maximum 120 points available, capped at 100% for final grade."**

 <details>
 <summary>💡 Tips for Success</summary>